Albert-Willemse/CMPG-323-Project-4-UiPath/README.md

 # CMPG-323-Project-4-38205742
 _Use UiPath to enter data from an existing dataset into an existing web application to conduct user testing.
 This project will introduce me to various testing techniques and teach me how to use RPA._

-[Include a project title and a brief project description here.]

 ## Table of Contents
 - [Project Goal](#project-goal)